1 of 2 girls convicted in Slender Man stabbing loses appeal

 “Morgan’s fight is not over,” Pinix said.
 “The court of appeals dodged serious issues in the case and admittedly struggled with some of the areas of law.”

-Waukesha County District Attorney Susan Opper, who prosecuted the case, did not immediately return a message seeking comment.
+Waukesha County District Attorney Susan Opper, who prosecuted the case, declined to comment.

 Geyser pleaded guilty to attempted first-degree intentional homicide in a deal with prosecutors to avoid prison.
 She was found not guilty by reason of mental disease or defect.